YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 Relational programming languages have two semantics: the _declarational semantics_ and the _operational semantics_.
-The way above in which the reader is advised to read the relation definition and the query is actually the declarational semantics.
-The operational semantics concerns how the answers shall be searched for (mechanically).
+The way above in which the reader is advised to read the relation definition and the query is actually part of the declarational semantics.
+The operational semantics concerns how the answers shall be searched for (mechanically), which may or may not be part of the implementation of the language.
+For example, the operational semantics of the relational language [Prolog](https://www.swi-prolog.org/) is called _SLD-resolution_, or in the long form "*L*inear *resolution* for *D*efinite clauses with a *S*election function".
+The operational semantics of OCanren is a set of stream manipulation rules attached to the logic connectives (`&` for "and", `|` for "or", `fresh` for "exist") and basic relations (`==` for "unify", `=/=` for "not unify").
+Both operational semantics mentioned exhibit the behaviour called "backtracking" that allows exploration of alternative rules during the search for answers.